whitneyburton/portfolios/students/1605/michael-lane-winham/20161111-lane-winham-m4.markdown

 * User Interface: 3
 * Workflow: 3

+Feedback: Need to complete the last feature in order for 2.5 to be a 3

 ## B: Individual Work & Projects

 * The following section is comprised of individual assignments and projects that I have worked on during this module.